LeoTexx/LeoTexx/README.md

 ### Hi there! 😁

 - My name is Leonardo Teixeira from Brazil (🇧🇷).
-I've been working as FreeLancer Web Developer since 2020.
+I've been working as a Developer since 2020.
 I'm passionate about open source projects and Mobile Development, and that is what I'm learning rigth now!

 - 🤔 I’m looking for help with Back-End development and data security, in order to develop FullStack Software